henrychiang/go-opdev/README.md

 # go-opdev
-A POC of Operator Development (using Golang) to deploy Client-Server (APDB) images at GKE (Enterprise) to simulate traffics, and further adopt Servicemesh (Istio, GKE-Managed) to monitor end-to-end traffic topologies.
+An Operator Development PoC, which deploys Client-Server (APDB) images at GKE (Enterprise) to simulate traffics in between.
+And CloudServiceMesh (Istio, GKE-Managed) is used to monitor end-to-end traffics.